MSUnreal/MoonshineXR_PartnerGuidePack/ICVFX_Level_Design_Guidelines_EN_1.1.0.md

 4. Please provide the necessary information regarding Sequencer, Blueprint, Niagara System, Alembic, time control, special requirements, etc. inside a Readme.txt file located in the project folder, so that the Dreamtech execution team is informed.

-5. Scene art settings table:
+5. Level design settings guide table:

 ## Textures